Easy Healthy Broccoli Salad made with Greek yogurt (no mayo!) for a crowd-pleasing summer side dish or lunch! Tangy, creamy, and satisfying.

 It seems that these cookout salads (potato, pasta broccoli, etc.) tend to be that ingredient plus copious amount of mayonnaise.
 Don't get me wrong---there's a time and a place for mayo.
 But we can do better that this!

-Holy guacamole, this recipe could not be easier.
+Holy guacamole, making the best broccoli salad ever could not be easier.
 First, we don't have to cook anything.
 Considering the temps are above 90 these days, I'm not at all mad about not turning the oven or stove on.

-Folks, this recipe is FRESH.
+Folks, this raw broccoli salad recipe is FRESH.
 It's nice and light, totally picnic-perfect, but still super flavorful.

 - No mayo: instead of mayo, we're creating mega tang and creaminess with the quadruple threat of 2% Greek yogurt (don't use fat free), vinegar, heart-healthy extra virgin olive oil and honey.